February 1, 2004

-Send AROUND TOWN items to the Daily Pilot, 330 W. Bay St., Costa Mesa, CA 92627; by fax to (949) 646-4170; or by calling (949) 574-4298.
+Send AROUND TOWN items to the Daily Pilot, 330 W. Bay St., Costa Mesa, CA 92627; by e-mail to email@example.com; by fax to (949) 646-4170; or by calling (949) 574-4298.
 Include the time, date and location of the event, as well as a contact phone number.
-A complete listing is available at www.dailypilot.com.
-TODAY An eight-week course providing an in-depth look at substance abuse among athletes will be held Mondays and Wednesdays from 11 a.m. to 1:10 p.m. at Orange Coast College.
+TODAY A Home Remodeling and Decorating Show will be held in buildings No. 10 and 12 and in the Parade of Products at Orange County Fair & Exposition Center.
+The show will be open from 10 a.m. to 6 p.m. today.

 September 27, 2002

 The Daily Pilot's list of the 103 Most Influential People of the Newport-Mesa Community (DP 103, Wednesday) should have included the dean of the only fully accredited graduate school in Newport-Mesa: Dean Neil Cogan, of Whittier Law School.
 I hope you will consider his inclusion next year.
 TYLER T. OCHOA Costa Mesa EDITOR'S NOTE: Tyler T. Ochoa is a professor and co-director of the Center for Intellectual Property Law at Whittier Law School.

 Deirdre Newman Police officials on Monday arrested a 67-year-old man in connection to a March murder that was previously deemed an accident.
 Edward Sansing was taken into custody at 2:43 p.m.
 Monday on suspicion of killing 56-year-old Joanne Stern, whom he lived with in her two-story Costa Mesa townhome in the 2700 block of Longwood Court, near Fairview Park, said Costa Mesa Police Lt.
 Dale Birney.
 The two were friends, and Sansing rented a room from her, Birney said.